About the service

 Science and research news

 The latest science and research news is automatically updated from RSS feeds provided by research organizations.
-The service archives news from the last six months.
+Each organization decides what news are in the service.

 A service feature is being developed in which the researcher can give permission to transfer their existing data from the ORCID service or from their home organization to be published on the research.fi service.
 Researcher information includes contact information, affiliations, training and qualifications, description of your own research, publications, materials, projects, and other research activities.